joycefransisca1-hash/WEDE-PART-2/README.md

 # WEDE-PART-2
 # HairByJay

-A small business website for HairByJay — luxury lace wigs and hair pieces.
+A small business website for HairByJay which focuses on selling luxury lace wigs and hair pieces.
 Built around the brand's motto: *"Wear luxury, not effort."*

+## About the business
+HairByJay is a South African hair brand based in Johannesburg, Sandton which offers a hand picked collection of 100% human hair lace wigs.
+Each and every piece is chosen for its quality, density, natural shine and a pre-plucked hairline built for women who want salon experience along with quality hair without the salon long hours.

 ## Tech Stack
 - HTML5